Quran-18:77 Surah Al-kahf English Translation,Transliteration and Tafsir(Tafseer).

 Transliteration:( Fantalaqaa hattaaa izaaa atayaaa ahla qaryatinis tat'amaaa ahlahaa fa abaw any yudaiyifoohumaa fawajadaa feehaa jidaarany yureedu any yanqadda fa aqaamah; qaala law shi'ta lattakhazta 'alaihi ajraa )

-77. Again both went on till they came to the people of a village (171), they asked the villagers for food (172), out they refused (173), to entertain them, then the two found a wall about to fall, he set it right (174).
-Musa said, 'if you had wished, you could have taken a wage for it (175)
+77. Again both went on until they came to the people of a village [171].
+They asked the villagers for food [172], but they refused [173] to entertain them.
+Then they found a wall about to collapse [174], and he set it right.
+Musa said, "If you had wished, you could have taken a wage for it [175]."
+(Kanzul Imaan Translation)

 Surah Al-Kahf Ayat 77 Tafsir (Commentry)